 Resin Transfer Molding Delivers Customizable Product Components

-March 21, 2024Fiberglass, aramid, and carbon fiber are three of the most common reinforcements used by composite manufacturers, and each reinforcement has a specific use depending on its application.
+October 15, 2024Fiberglass, aramid, and carbon fiber are three of the most common reinforcements used by composite manufacturers, and each reinforcement has a specific use depending on its application.

 As a leader in custom plastics manufacturing and molding, Osborne Industries has decades of experience helping our customers understand the different reinforcement materials available for their products.
 We’ve collaborated with clients to produce custom composites that support everything from aerial lift platforms and agricultural equipment to parts for the medical and construction industries.